 Whether you work in an up-and-coming startup or a large international company, a content marketing strategy can truly transform the way you conduct business.

 In terms of comparing two brands in the same industry, customers’ only way to know a good one from bad is through content marketing they provide.

-According to HubSpot Marketing Statistics however, only 22% of brands are satisfied with their contents’ conversion rates with 61% claiming that their organic online presence growth is a top priority.
+According to HubSpot Marketing Statistics, however, only 22% of brands are satisfied with their contents’ conversion rates.
+61% of them claim that their organic online presence growth is a top priority.

 This goes to show that many businesses approach content marketing strategy creation without a plan on how to differentiate their brand from others.

-Let’s take a look at how you can do just that through adequate, well-planned content marketing which will, in turn, increase your traffic, engagement and conversion rates.
+Let’s take a look at how you can do just that through adequate, well-planned content marketing.
+This will, in turn, increase your traffic, engagement and conversion rates.

 1. Define your industry niche

 Trying to appease every stakeholder out there simply won’t work, no matter how wide-spread of an appeal your products or services might have.

 Your main customer or client base should have a clearly defined profile in terms of their age, gender, lifestyle and professional development choices.
 Make sure to define your niche within the industry you operate in with as much precision as possible.

 For example, McDonald’s is a global fast-food brand.
 But they do not offer every fast food option on the planet, instead opting to carve out a niche.